Skip to main content

 Voxel Project VR was developed by 180°.

 Voxel Project VR has received positive reviews from players.
-Most players liked this game for its humor but disliked it for its story.
+Most players liked Voxel Project VR for its graphics but disliked it for its story.

-Voxel Project VR is a single player game.
+Voxel Project VR is a single player game with multiplayer and local co-op support.